richafnu/Viva/Viva/glint/setup/custom-ppt-upload.md

  - **Special text replacement values**
    -  **Program.Name (included by default in the template):** The text in the box is replaced with the name of the program set in your Viva Glint platform.
 For example, "Glint Quarterly Engagement Program 5pt.”
-   - **Survey Name:** if you edit the “Survey.Name” text, this snippet is replaced with the name of the Survey set in your Viva Glint platform.
+   - **Survey.Name:** if you edit the text “Survey.Name” in a text box, it's replaced with the name of the Survey set in your Viva Glint platform.
 For example, "Culture Survey", "Engagement Survey", or "People Survey."
    - **Report.Name:**  if you add the text "Report.Name" in a text box, it's replaced with the name of the chosen report.
 For example, "Executive Summary Report" or “Heat Map Report."

 >[!TIP]
-> To identify the survey the presentation refers to, use the *Survey* name instead of the *Program* name .
+> To identify the survey the presentation refers to, use the **Survey.Name** name instead of the **Program.Name** name .

 #### Placeholder slide